 Entry fees are typically collected 6-8 weeks prior to the event.
 All team members will receive a link to register through Triathlon Canada’s National Triathlon Registration System (NTRS).
-The ITU requires all entries to go through the National Federations, so this is the only available mechanism for paying entry fees.
+World Triathlon requires all entries to go through the National Federations, so this is the only available mechanism for paying entry fees.

-Triathlon Canada is mandated by the ITU to guarantee that all athletes have appropriate insurance before they are put on a start list.
+Triathlon Canada is mandated by WT to guarantee that all athletes have appropriate insurance before they are put on a start list.
 Insurance is included in the process for paying race entry fees and it mandatory for all team members.

 Team Canada Uniform

-The ITU require all team members to have the same uniform that meets the uniform specifications outlined in the ITU Competition Rules.
+World Triathlon require all team members to have the same uniform that meets the uniform specifications outlined in the WT Competition Rules.
 The Team Canada mandatory uniform includes a race suit (1 or 2 piece, depending on athlete preference), a jacket and a t-shirt.